FrancoSosaZ0206/Neo-Stonescripts/Stonescript/My/Meters/Time/README.md

 #### Description

-Initializes and manages the times meter.
+Initializes and manages the time meter.

 #### Parameters